 Jets cut injured S Marcus Gilchrist, re-sign LB Bruce Carter

-The Jets also announced Thursday that they have re-signed backup linebacker Bruce Carter and released fullback Chris Swain and cornerback Nick Marshall, who was suspended for the first four games of the season for violating the league's policy on performance enhancers.
+The Jets also announced that they re-signed backup linebacker Bruce Carter and released fullback Chris Swain and cornerback Nick Marshall, who was suspended for the first four games of the season for violating the league's policy on performance enhancers.

-Gilchrist, 28, had five interceptions in 29 games with the Jets in two seasons.
+Gilchrist had five interceptions in 29 games with the Jets in two seasons.
 He spent his first four NFL seasons with the Chargers.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL